Searching for local associations while controlling the false discovery rate

 The Manhattan plot in Figure~\ref{fig:ukb-manhattan} highlights the discoveries made by {\em aLKF}, with female-specific findings shown in pink and male-specific findings in blue.
 Notably, the largest scores are associated with local hypotheses, and the scores for rejected local hypotheses are distributed across the full range, rather than being concentrated at the lower end.

-Table~\ref{tab:gwas-local-annotation} in Appendix~\ref*{app:add-whr} lists the 57 sex-specific discoveries reported by {\em aLKF}, along with validation results.
+Table A8 in Appendix A7 lists the 57 sex-specific discoveries reported by {\em aLKF}, along with validation results.
 Of these, 28 regions show evidence of sex differences based on prior studies \citep{heid2010meta, randall2013sex, winkler2015influence, funkhouser2020deciphering}.
-Additionally, 26 regions have been associated with WHR or a closely related phenotype, WHR adjusted for BMI, in prior studies \citep{sollis2023nhgri, costanzo2023cardiovascular}, but the discovery of sex differences is novel.
+These studies also discuss possible biological mechanisms: the top (local) hit is on the RSPO3 gene, which impacts body fat distribution and regulates adipose cell biology.
+Another top (local) finding on chromosome 6 is the gene VEGFA, which is presumed to act as a mediator of adipogenesis.
+Additionally, 26 regions have been associated with WHR or a closely related phenotype, WHR adjusted for BMI \citep{sollis2023nhgri, costanzo2023cardiovascular}, but the discovery of sex differences is novel.
 Three regions have been weakly associated with WHR or WHR adjusted for BMI in earlier studies \citep{costanzo2023cardiovascular}.

-Table~\ref{tab:num_rejections_whr_ukb} also contrasts the results of {\em aLKF} with three benchmark approaches. {\em Global-KF} identifies slightly more global discoveries (595 genetic regions), consistent with the experiments in Figure~\ref{fig:experiment-genetic-1-appendix} (Appendix~\ref*{app:add-sims}), which show higher power for {\em Global-KF} when most causal effects are global.
-However, while {\em Global-KF} captures 37 of the 57 sex-specific loci identified by {\em aLKF}, it misses 20, including 6 previously reported sex-specific effects (see Table~\ref{tab:gwas-local-annotation} in Appendix~\ref*{app:add-whr}).
+Table~\ref{tab:num_rejections_whr_ukb} also contrasts the results of {\em aLKF} with three benchmark approaches. {\em Global-KF} identifies slightly more global discoveries (595 genetic regions), consistent with the experiments in Figure A6 (Appendix A6), which show higher power for {\em Global-KF} when most causal effects are global.
+However, while {\em Global-KF} captures 37 of the 57 sex-specific loci identified by {\em aLKF}, it misses 20, including 6 previously reported sex-specific effects (see Table A8 in Appendix A7).
 Moreover, {\em Global-KF} does not distinguish between sex-specific and global effects, reducing its informativeness in this context.

 The {\em Fixed-KF} approach described in Section~\ref{subsec:simulation-genetic} results in 339 total rejections.
 Applying {\em Separate-KF} (the global knockoff filter) separately to the male and female datasets (185,694 observations for females, 160,425 for males) yields 271 rejections for females and 63 for males, for a combined total of 334.
 These findings underscore that {\em aLKF} is a powerful method for testing local hypotheses, consistent with earlier numerical experiments.